-- ELE offers a range of online and in-person writing and speaking courses to postgraduate students. - The courses are free of charge and non-credit bearing. - Courses are 4 weeks (2 each in Semesters 1 and 2) - Places are allocated on a first-come, first-served basis. - All our teachers are very experienced in teaching English for academic purposes and working with international students from different disciplines.
+- ELE offers online and in-person writing and speaking courses to postgraduate students. - The courses are free of charge and non-credit bearing. - Courses are 4 weeks (2 each in Semesters 1 and 2) - Places are allocated on a first-come, first-served basis. - All our teachers are very experienced in teaching English for academic purposes and working with international students from different disciplines. - Popular, so book early!!